Europe's summer travel strikes: Everything you need to know

 Germany's EVG trade union, which represents railway and transport workers, has called a series of 'warning strikes' this year over pay.
 These have impacted Deutsche Bahn train services, among others.

 Wage talks collapsed in June, bringing the prospect of more walkouts.
-Dates are yet to be announced.
+Dates are yet to be announced but union members are set to vote on an unlimited strike.
+This could begin from mid-July, hitting holiday season travel.

 If you know of a big strike happening in your country that we have missed, we'd love to hear from you via Twitter.